 Artist shall not exhibit or sell any Works consigned to Gallery without the prior written approval of Gallery.
 If consent is given, Gallery shall receive percent of the sale as commission.
 Artist and Gallery specifically agree that Artist shall be free to exhibit and sell any Work of Art not consigned to Gallery or otherwise included under this paragraph.

-Covenant: a promise by one of the parties to a contract to do a specified thing
+one of the parties to a contract to do a specified thing